shakifa/antipalestinian-vc-funds/README.md

 # antipalestinian-vc-funds

+# Now it is clear for everyone in the world that recognizing Israel as a country exactly  means supporting genocide.

 [South Africa's invocation of the Genocide Convention](https://www.icj-cij.org/sites/default/files/case-related/192/192-20231228-app-01-00-en.pdf) thoroughly documents Israel's genocide in Gaza.
 This genocide has been supported